takirala/crawler/README.md

 	java -cp Crawler-0.1.0-jar-with-dependencies.jar Test

 * You can add more test cases in Test.java (You have to use maven to rebuild the bundle)

-## Notes

-* I have ran this code on gocardless.com and I observed that there are 3842 unique urls parsed.
-* Interestingly, there is only one http url under this domain.
-All other are https.
-* I have attached the sample output as **output.json** for your reference.

-I have very much enjoyed coding up this assignment.
-I have taken ~3.5 Hours to work on this.
-If taken more time, there would definitely be lot of areas for improvement (concurrent connections, optimal path wise parsing, multi threaded processing for result data set etc..).
-Although the code solves the very specific purpose, I have kept the modules fairly flexible.

-I would be happy to receive any sort of feedback on this.
-If you face any problems running the code or if you want to discuss the code, I am available at takirala@ufl.edu / tarugupta.92@gmail.com / skype:tarun.gupta.akirala